by Anil Prasad

 No, I don't define the spirit of anybody or anything.
 I just try to move to action and that's what I did with Panthalassa and the tapes I work on.
 I'm not able to explain or clarify, but intuitively, I knew Miles.
 I know that music and I was there when it came out and that was very important to me.
 It made me, so I'm trying to remake it in my own way.

-Describe the direction of the new Material album you're working on.
+Describe the direction of Intonarumori, the new Material album you're working on.

 So far, every track involves a vocalist and it’s a record based on the hip-hop sort of tradition—a rap direction.
-There’s Kool Keith from Doctor Octagon, Ultramagnetic, Killah Priest from Wu-Tang and Flavor Flav from Public Enemy.
-There’s also Zulu Nation, Lori Carson, Dana Bryant and a singer called Blue who also worked with Wu-Tang.
+There’s Kool Keith from Doctor Octagon, Ultramagnetic, Killah Priest from Wu-Tang, and Flavor Flav from Public Enemy.
+There’s also Zulu Nation, Lori Carson, Dana Bryant, and a singer called Blue who also worked with Wu-Tang.
 We’re talking to Company Flow too.
-Right now, there are twelve pieces that exist.
+Right now, there are 12 pieces that exist.

 I'd say nothing at all, yeah.